 Foster Carers are responsible for providing safe transportation for the collection, regular checking and return of animals.

-All fostered animals must be returned to the Hospital weekly for health checks and to ensure they are developing normally.
-Animals being fostered whilst they are recovering from injuries may need to be returned to the Hospital more frequently.
+All fostered animals must be returned to Lort Smith weekly for health checks and to ensure they are developing normally.
+Animals being fostered whilst they are recovering from injuries may need more frequent vet visits.

 Should the animal show any health or behaviour changes please contact: